 iii. if finding the respondent responsible, the reasons for the recommended sanction, if any.

 c.
-Within three (3) days of the date of receipt of the Board's report, the Office of the Dean of Student Life shall notify in writing the complainant and the respondent of the Board's findings and recommended sanction(s), if any.
-If the Office of the Dean of Student Life is made aware of any possible procedural errors during this three-day period, the Office may take corrective action, including calling for a new hearing.
+Within three (3) days of the date of receipt of the hearing panel’s report, the Office of Student Conduct and Community Standards shall notify in writing the complainant and the respondent of the hearing panel’s findings and recommended sanction(s), if any.
+If the Office of Student Conduct & Community Standards is made aware of any possible procedural errors during this three-day period, the Office may take corrective action, including calling for a new hearing.

-The Conduct Officer shall record (via audio) the University Conduct Board Hearing.
-At the discretion of the Office of the Dean of Student Life, arrangements may be made for a certified court reporter to be present to transcribe the University Conduct Board Hearing or to transcribe the audio recording of the hearing.
-The Office of the Dean of Student Life shall store the recording and any transcript for as long as the file is kept.
+The University Representative shall record (via audio) the University Conduct Board Hearing.
+At the discretion of the Office of Student Conduct & Community Standards, arrangements may be made for a certified court reporter to be present to transcribe the University Conduct Board Hearing or to transcribe the audio recording of the hearing.
+The Office of Student Conduct & Community Standards shall store the recording and any transcript for as long as the file is kept.
 Deliberations of the University Conduct Board after the hearing may not be recorded or transcribed.

 1. Sanctions that do not affect standing with the University: